MaRage8494/js_course/09-Data-Structures-Operators.md

 ## Coding Challenge #1

-[18.07.2023] Today i spend all time for this challenge BUT i randomly does a coding challenge #4 😁 In future i will planed solve this again with new knowledges, but now you can see how i solve this how 🏁
+[18.07.2023] Today i spend all time for this challenge BUT i randomly does a coding challenge #4 😁 In future i will planed solve this again with new knowledges, but now you can see how i solve this how ✅

+[19.07.2023] Today i finally done the correct challenge😁🏁

+## Looping Arrays: The For-of Loop

+This loop very simillar with for each loop in other languages(Java, Python etc.) and so i end this lecture very fast 🏁

+## Enhanced Object Literals

+This lecture was about a new features that came from ES6 and nowadays.
+In general, this small lifehacks for your code, no more 😓 🏁